Men's health: Prevent the top threats

 Don't wait to visit the doctor until something is seriously wrong.
-Your doctor can be your best ally for preventing health problems.
+Your doctor can be your best ally for maintaining health and preventing disease.
 Follow your doctor's treatment recommendations if you have health issues, such as high cholesterol, high blood pressure or diabetes.
-Also, ask your doctor about when you should have cancer screenings, immunizations and other health evaluations.
+Also, ask your doctor about when to have preventive care such as cancer screenings, vaccinations and other health evaluations.

 See more In-depth